mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 double sqrNum = Math.Sqrt(num);
 ```

-2.6: Data
+## 2.6: Data

 Data types refer to the kind of data stored in the variable.
 There are two main data types.
 The first is supplied by the programming language and involves things like numbers, logical true or false, and characters.
 Those are generally referred to as primitive or built-in types.
 Variables of any data type can be composed into groups or collections.

-### 2.6.1: Primitive data types
+### 2.6.1: Primitive Data Types

 Primitive types refer to the basic and built-in types provided by the programming language.
-Following examples declare variables of primitive data types:
+The following examples declare variables of primitive data types:

 <table class="rounded">
   <tr>